For Premier Experiences, Experience Premier

 Day 4 — Aix-en-Provence — Villa Le Mas de Belle Combe, Gordes, France

 Following your final breakfast at Chateau Le Cagnard, depart Cagnes-sur-Mer for your lovely, fully private villa in Gordes.
 On the way, enjoy the amazing town of Aix-en-Provence, founded by the Romans in 103 BC.
 Aix-en-Provence has been called the city of a thousand fountains and is known for its colorful market, which will be in full swing on this Saturday.
-This is market day in Aix, so explore the market with Chef, discovering the vegetables and fruits, cheeses, herbs, olive oil, and all the flavors of Provence in the center near Cours Mirabeau.
+Our local guide will help to get you acclimated before exploring the market with Chef, discovering the vegetables and fruits, cheeses, herbs, olive oil, and all the flavors of Provence in the center near Cours Mirabeau.
 After lunch at leisure in one of the many cafes in Aix-en-Provence, enjoy renown shopping and peruse the many art galleries before transferring to Villa Le Mas de Belle Combe — your home in Provence for the next seven nights.
 While in Aix, we encourage you to visit a local wine/spirits shop to purchase your beverage of choice for cocktail hours and your general enjoyment — wine will be available with dinner.
-You will be warmly welcomed home with a champagne toast, hors d'oeuvres, and a traditional Mediterranean paella.
+You will be warmly welcomed home with a champagne toast, hors d'oeuvres, and a Chef's dinner with our local French chef.

 Day 5 — Gordes